AlpacaTravel/react-map-gl-alt/README.md

 This is included along with events from the component/api, replacing the exposed 'target' event.

+Note: This Map Facade is available to children context.

 ### Transform

 The map facade also offers access to the map transform.
 This is done through